-- 1. OPTION 1: You may choose to NOT declare the pregnancy in which case no changes will be made to your schedule.
-You are not required to disclose your pregnancy to the Program under this option. - 2.
+- OPTION 1: You may choose to NOT declare the pregnancy, in which case no changes will be made to your schedule. - 2.
 OPTION 2: If you decide to declare the pregnancy, you must do so in writing.
 Once you complete a "Declaration of Pregnancy" (form can be found at the end of this handbook), you must meet with the MLT Education Coordinator to discuss your options.
 These include the following: - You may choose to withdraw from the program and re-enter with the next cohort after delivery to complete the MLT Program (space permitting). - You may choose to continue the program without interruption of the routine clinical rotations.
 You will work with your clinical instructor to arrange an alternate schedule to accommodate your expected delivery date and take appropriate precautions while in clinical rotations.
-If you develop complications during your pregnancy that require prolonged absences, you will have to withdraw from the clinical course and re-enter the program after delivery (space permitting).
+If you develop complications during your pregnancy that requires prolonged absences, you will have to withdraw from the clinical course and re-enter the program after delivery (space permitting).